How to regulate periods naturally with PCOS

 Why does PCOS cause irregular periods?

-In menstruating women without PCOS, a follicle matures once per month and is released by the ovaries in order to be fertilised.
+In menstruating women without PCOS, a follicle which contains an egg matures once per month, and the egg is released by the ovaries in order to be fertilised.
 However, the hormonal imbalances in women with PCOS can cause this follicle to not mature or release an egg.
 Instead, many small follicles remain in the ovaries (where it is referred to as a ‘cyst’) and can be visualised on an ultrasound scan.
 Small follicles not reaching maturity means that the follicle does not rupture and this leads to a deficiency of progesterone.
 Menstruation normally occurs when the progesterone level falls after being high following ovulation.
 When there is no ovulation, there is usually no menstruation.
 This is why women with PCOS often have irregular or absent periods.

 Regulating periods with PCOS